clivelo/clivelo.github.io/_posts/2022-12-15-python-generator-and-yield-statement-are-neat.md

 ```

 #### Machine Learning
 This is a scenario that I came across where generator proved to be helpful.
 I was trying to train a model on TensorFlow that requires two inputs.
-Without going into too much depth, the input shape of both inputs was huge and the output shape was also huge, and I also had a lot of data.
+Without going into too much depth, the input shapes of both inputs were huge and the output shape was also huge, and I also had a lot of data.
 My computer could not handle the amount of data if I simply throw the whole dataset into the model.
 Besides, I had to format the data in order to fit the model specifications.
 Long story short, I used generator to feed the data into the model batch by batch.
 Here is some very rough semi-pseudocode:

 ```python
 def data_gen(ds1, ds2, batch=8):